Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Keep_drawings -->
 ## Keep Cell and Back drawings for all folders:
-During the first image analysis, if the user drew cell and back to help detection, this option save and use this information for all folders.
+During initial image analysis, if the user drew cell/back regions to assist detection, this option saves and uses these annotations across all folders.
 In summary:
-- **Checked** → keep this information for all folders
+- **Checked** → retain annotations for all folders
-- **Unchecked** → only use it for the current folder
+- **Unchecked** → apply only to current folder

 <!-- END_Keep_drawings -->